micmejia/bible-dump/NKJV/Hosea/Hos 5.md

 For I _will be_ like a lion to Ephraim, And like a young lion to the house of Judah.
 I, _even_ I, will tear _them_ and go away; I will take _them_ away, and no one shall rescue.

 ###### 15
-I will return again to My place Till they [^d]acknowledge their offense.
+I will return again to My place Till they acknowledge their offense.
 Then they will seek My face; In their affliction they will earnestly seek Me."